-For late-type galaxies without obvious nuclei, I have chosen the center of the bar (if there is one) or of the bulge or disk as the position for the galaxy.
-All these positions, while carrying the precision warranted, are nevertheless more than accurate enough for unambiguous identification of the intended NGC or IC object.
+For late-type galaxies without obvious nuclei, I have chosen the center of the bar (if there is one) or of the bulge (if there is one!) or disk as the position for the galaxy.
+All these positions, while carrying the lower precision warranted by my estimates, are nevertheless more than accurate enough for unambiguous identification of the intended NGC or IC object.
 They may not, however, be adequate for physical studies of the object -- caution is advised!

 For the missing NGC/IC objects, I simply present the original observer's nominal position from the published monograph or paper.
 Occasionally, I have access to original observing logs or documents (e.g. the Herschel Archive from the Royal Astronomical Society, or sketches by the Leander-McCormick observers) with more information than eventually appeared in print.
 The position from NGC or IC is given only if it is relevant to the correct identification of the object, or if it figures in a discussion of the adopted position.

 Finally, I'd better say something about NED, the NASA/IPAC Extragalactic Database, of which I was a team member from early 1991 until my retirement in mid-2011.
 NED is a database of literature and data about galaxies, aimed at the professional astronomer.
 Thus, it reflects the professional literature.
 However, as I note below, I corrected all of the NGC/IC identifications in NED in 2006, though some objects with recent reevaluations are not yet updated.
 Many of NED's NGC/IC identifications have been wrong in the past.
-But as of March 2006, almost all are correct in that they represented my latest considerations of the objects' identifications; few have changed since then.
+But as of March 2006, almost all are correct in that they represented my then-latest considerations of the objects' identifications; few have changed since then.

 Nevertheless, if you find a difference, trust my most recent files on this web site, not NED.
 (If you find a difference that is really annoying, send me a note so that I may ask my colleagues in Pasadena to fix NED.
 Or simply send NED a note directly.)
 This effort grew out of requests from NED users for the NGC numbers on objects in the Magellanic Clouds.
 Most of these are star clusters, and had not been previously included in NED.
 This work has also led to the resolution of many more NGC puzzles, primarily in the south where Lauberts, Steinicke, or I had not made positive identifications.